MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 You may see ad-hoc traffic when the Defender for Identity sensor detects cross forest activity.
 When this occurs, the Defender for Identity sensors will send an LDAP query to the relevant domain controllers to retrieve entity information.

-## Known limitations for multi-forest support
+> [!NOTE]

-- Interactive sign-ins performed by users in one forest to access resources in another forest aren't displayed in the Defender for Identity dashboard.
+> Interactive sign-ins performed by users in one forest to access resources in another forest aren't displayed in the Defender for Identity dashboard.

-- Each Defender for Identity sensor can only report to a single Defender for Identity workspace.
-Therefore, each sensor can only report to a single Azure tenant.
+>

 ## Next steps